-7 Cannabis Fragrances That Won’t Make You Smell Like Burning Man
+8 Cannabis Fragrances You'll Definitely Want To Inhale

 Fragrances have historically been separated into four distinct families: floral, fresh, woody, or spicy.
-However, in 2019, it should come as little surprise that some of our newest favorite scents are the ones that defy tradition and are almost indescribable in their complexity.
+However, in 2020, it should come as little surprise that some of our newest favorite scents are the ones that defy tradition and are almost indescribable in their complexity.
 One of those ingredients?
-Cannabis accord, which is continually making a cameo in new, chic perfumes and colognes.
+Cannabis accord, which is continually making a cameo in chic new perfumes and colognes.
+(It's also very apropos for the upcoming 4/20 holiday and/or weekend.)

 As for what cannabis accord actually smells like?
 Well, for starters, not at all like weed, and also not terpenes, the essential oils naturally found in the cannabis plant.
 As a fragrance note, it reads vaguely floral, with a hint of green, herbacious earthiness that defies seasonal trends — and is perfectly legal.
 Ahead, take a closer look at some of our current favorites that we're spritzing from head to toe.